Ed.D. in Curriculum and Instruction

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state’s 60x30TX plan and was designed to help students articulate their skills to employers.
 Marketable skills are those skills valued by employers and/or graduate programs that can be applied in a variety of work or education settings and may include interpersonal, cognitive, and applied skill areas.

-The Ed.D. in Literacy is designed to provide graduates with the following marketable skills:
+The Ed.D. in Curriculum and Instruction is designed to provide graduates with the following marketable skills:

 - Experience in teaching and conducting research in literacy.